Credit: @newyorksherpa on Instagram

 On Maple Avenue in Saratoga Springs, this unassuming diner offers a cozy atmosphere and down-home cooking.
 Daily specials, homemade soups, and desserts keep the Capital Region coming back for ample breakfasts and satisfying lunches.

 What to order: A homemade ice cream sandwich with whipped cream and strawberries on the side!

-When to go: Open daily from 6 am–2 pm.
+When to go: Open Monday-Saturday from 7 am–2 pm and Sunday 7am-1pm.

 Rise N Shine Diner (Finger Lakes)

 All-natural, freshly prepared are the hallmarks of this Syracuse staple.
 The owner, Danielle Mercuri, shops local and buys from area farms as much as possible to create the breakfast, lunch, and early evening dishes that keep fans coming back for more.